Guidelines for Applicants

-- ICA and the funding recipient establish by email the Project Leader (who is usually, but does not have to be the applicant), duration, payment schedule, reporting requirements and deadlines, intellectual rights and any other conditions depending on the nature of the funded project;
+4. ICA and the funding recipient establish by email the Project Leader (who is usually, but does not have to be the applicant), duration, payment schedule and method (full instalment of the approved funds or incrementing instalments depending on the nature of the project) (2), reporting requirements and deadlines, intellectual rights and any other conditions depending on the nature of the funded project;

-- The PCOM team adds the project details to the Project Register and publishes summary details on the ICA website (by agreement);
+5. The PCOM team adds the project details to the Project Register and publishes summary details on the ICA website;

 The ICA is committed to accountability, transparency and to providing members with clear information on how its money is used.
 The PCOM team will support you with the reporting and funding processes;